Editorial Standards > Editorial Policies

 Obituaries

 We treat obituaries posted by funeral homes as news stories and edit them to a standard style, which includes for clarity and length.
-We will indicate the funeral home was the source of our information.
+We will indicate that the funeral home is the source of our information.
 Not all obituaries posted online appear in print.
-We do not charge a fee to post or print obituaries unless the family wishes it to appear without editing, in which case we will indicate it is a paid notice.
+We do not charge a fee to publish obituaries unless the family wishes it to appear without editing, in which case we will indicate it is a paid notice.

 Photo and video

-■ When documenting private or traumatic moments in public places, we will not seek permission to shoot but will be sensitive to subjects’ situation.
+■ When documenting private or traumatic moments in public places, we will not seek permission to shoot but will be sensitive to subjects’ situations.

-■ We do not require parental permission to photograph or interview children in breaking news situations, such as a public protest.
-We will attempt to contact a parent or guardian before identifying a child in a feature photograph unless the photo and identification are provided to us, such as from a school or sports event.
+■ We do not require parental permission to photograph or interview children at public events.
+We will not name a child unless the identification is provided to us by a parent/guardian or an event organizer.

 ■ We will use drones to capture images in public areas only.

-■ If we believe we can provide help or mitigate harm by actively participating in a situation, rather than only documenting it, we will do so and disclose our participation to your viewers.
+■ If we believe we can provide help or mitigate harm by actively participating in a situation, rather than only documenting it, we will do so and disclose our participation.

-■ We will not manipulate images through Photoshop or other means.
+■ We will not manipulate news photos through digital means.
 We will not obscure or pixelate images, although we have made a few exceptions.
 For instance, in a photo for a story on city-issued ID cards, we may obscure the subject’s address for privacy reasons, or in a photo of a hate group’s flyer, the website address of the group to avoid unnecessary promotion of its views.

-■ We will clearly label all photos or video that are provided by sources.
+■ We will clearly label all photos or videos provided by sources.

 Advertising

-■ We reserve the right to refuse any advertisement or sponsorship.
+■ We reserve the right to refuse any advertisement.
 We will decline advertising that we know or believe to be misleading, inaccurate, libelous, fraudulent or illegal, or that fails to comply, in our sole discretion, with common standards of decency, taste or dignity.

-■ We use specific, consistent terms such as “Advertisement” and “Sponsored Content” in print, online and on our social media networks to indicate paid material.
+■ We use specific, consistent terms such as “Advertisement,” “Sponsored Content” and “Paid Notice” in print, online and on our social media networks to indicate paid material.

 ■ Advertisements designed by The Current cannot be used in other print or online publications or on social media without the permission of The Current.